Nickggrae/barcode-Manager/README.md

 2. make the application window resulation configurable from the application
 3. make the application start from the running of a single executable
 4. add note to application window when item is added with no box
+5. read out what is scanned

+6/19/2024
+1. Fixed the formatting to start after the longest SKU length so they never overlap
+2. Now the box number will remain when jumping between modes so you dont have to rescan the box number when jumping between adding and deleting
+3. Fixed the indexing of the file operations to stop ignoring the final record
+4. Added a noise thats played if a scanned item is not in the sheet.
+5. Changed the noise files to be unique for each action.
+One for item not found in sheet scanned, one for item found in sheet scanned, and one for box scanned.
+6. Added the last scanned item listed on the menu.

 6/3/2024
 1. Change the deletion to working exactly as the add item but instead it decrements the value instead of using a index since there are not indexes with the new display method.